nziegler87/OOD-Final-Project/README.md

     string.
 Additionally, we overrode the .equals() method, so we could do an equal comparison of two coordinates.

+Updates to our project:
+  - In our model we added an ArrayList<Integer> to store canvas details needed to display the window properly.
+Along with this, we included two new methods, setBounds() and getBounds().
+  - We updated the oval and rectangle classes to have a simplified constructor that only takes in the label and sets the default appear and disappear times to -1, and null objects for the color and coordinates.
+We did this to keep track of which object details have been initialized through the addMotion method.
+  - Created an IController interface with one method, animate(), which is implemented by both the visual and text controller classes.
+  - Added a drawShape() method to the IShape interface and concrete shape classes, so the shapes know how to draw themselves on the screen.
+  - Updated the model storage from the HashMap<IShape> inventory and list of commands to one LinkedHashMap<IShape, ArrayList<ICommand>> to decrease processing time and produce a smoother visual output.
+   - Using this design ensured that the commands for each shape stored through a reference to the shape.
+   - Additionally, adding the linked hash map was key, as it ensured the shapes rendered in the correct order on screen.
+ - Although we tied the shapes and commands together, we kept another list of commands separate, so we could easily call a getCommandList() method.
+ - We added in a setCanvas(ArrayList<Integer>) method and getCanvas method to set the parameters of the screen after parsing the data from the file.
+ - We added a findDuration() method which pulled the largest end time from the motion, to save and signal the end of the animation.
+ - Because we returned a copy of the shapes, and not the actual shape, we did not create a view-only shape interface.
+ - Additionally, when we were building out the controller, we made sure to utilize the appendable class to guarantee our design would hold up to additions to view outputs.

 Below is a UML of our model:
 ![UML model](https://github.ccs.neu.edu/tolliverdanielle/CS5004_EasyAnimator/blob/master/A9%20UML.png)